andreystavitsky/flutter_advanced_grouped_list/README.md

 - Added `onGroupChanged` callback to `StickyGroupedListView` for tracking group changes during scrolling.
 - `groupSeparatorBuilder` is now an optional parameter, allowing for more flexible usage.
 - Extended `ItemPositionsListener` with `topItemIndex` and `lastItemIndex` support for advanced scroll tracking.
-- Improved performance and added comprehensive tests for all major features.
+- Improved performance.
+- Variable item and group separator heights now supported.

 ---